-Weir Farm National Historic Site is the only National Park Service site in the state of Connecticut.
+Weir Farm National Historical Park is the only National Park Service site in the state of Connecticut.
 It is built around the art studios of Julian Alden Weir, an American impressionist painter that were later utilized by the Mormon sculptor Mahonri Young who made the This Is the Place monument in Salt Lake City, Utah.

 Free guided tour, free use of colored pencils/pastels, Artist in Residence program